inbravo/travel/june-2019/references/carry-list.md

 	* Lots of warm socks, to change after crossing water streams

 ## Carry items for a motorcycle rider
-* Tow cable and Small knife
+* Tow cable and small knife
 * Small clips to hang your clothes on luggage ropes
 * Spark plug and zero number sand paper
 * Accelerator and clutch wire/lever